1. Ramping#

 ../_images/bf30186108bc72343f3c33fecefe9277e36392192a96c309f071cfd5b3eb4d56.png

 1.2.
-Stability ramps#
+Stability Ramps#

 Aside from a constant ramp, like Ramp demonstrated above, ramps are also commonly used to quickly move from a rested state to a constant load.
 This can help with solver stability over trying to instantaneously pull a load.
 To build this type of provile, use the Ramp2Constant class.
 Below, we ramp up to a 20 C discharge in one millisecond and then hold the 20 C discharge rate until 3 V.